Timi-G/amazon-Product-Listing/ReadMe.md

   - Run `python manage.py runserver` in terminal
   - Navigate to link _**localhost**/admin_ on your browser (note that your **_localhost_** will display in terminal)
   - Create new brands in Brands like Nike, Microsoft etc
-  - For manual scrape operations, use the actions navbar at the top of Admin Brands page to scrape products of specific brands.
 - To utilize scheduling and periodic tasking:
   - First start your broker.
 The redis application which is the broker used for this project has been made available already, simply run it this way:
     - Navigate to the root directory in your terminal